pdMa2s/epanet-inp-parser/README.md

 - [ ] Use the same network layout such as the one of the inp file
 - [ ] Create an interface to configure the colours of the different elements of the network
 - [ ] Create an interface to configure the icons of the different elements of the network
+- [ ] Solve performance issues when loading the network
 ### Install and run
 python, node and npm are required